Algee Smith

 Algee Smith in the series How to Rock

 Following his role in "How to Rock," Algee appeared in Disney's musical film "Let It Shine."
-He was subsequently invited to participate in various projects, including the melodrama "Army Wives" (2012), the mockumentary-style science fiction film "Earth to Echo" (2014), and the thriller "Complications" (2015).
+This led to roles in various projects, including the drama "Army Wives" (2012), the sci-fi mockumentary "Earth to Echo" (2014), and the thriller "Complications" (2015).

 Algee Smith at the preimer of Let It Shine